teja2495/youtube-shortcuts/README.md

 # YouTube Shortcuts

-A Chrome extension that enhances your YouTube experience by adding useful shortcuts and removing unnecessary buttons.
+A Chrome extension that enhances your YouTube experience by adding useful shortcuts and custom buttons to the video player and playlist pages.

 ## What it does

 ### 🎥 Video Player Page Enhancements

-1. **Replaces "Share" button with "Watch Later" button**
+1. **Custom "Watch Later" button**
-   - The Share button is replaced with a convenient "Watch Later" button
+   - Adds a dedicated "Watch Later" button to the video player controls
-   - You can always copy the URL manually, so the Share button is redundant
    - One-click access to add videos to your Watch Later playlist
+   - Positioned in the right controls area for easy access

-2. **Removes the "Clip" button**
+2. **Custom "Save to Playlist" button**
-   - Eliminates the rarely-used Clip button from the video player
-   - Makes the "Save to Playlist" button more accessible
+   - Adds a dedicated "Save to Playlist" button to the video player controls
+   - Quick access to save videos to your playlists
+   - Automatically triggers YouTube's native save dialog

+3. **Smart Button Placement**
+   - Buttons are intelligently positioned in the video player controls
-   - Cleaner, less cluttered interface
+   - Automatically adapts to YouTube's interface changes
+   - Works with both regular videos and YouTube Shorts

-### 📋 Watch Later Playlist Improvements
+### 📋 Playlist Page Improvements

-3. **Adds quick action buttons**
+4. **Quick Action Icons**
-   - **Remove button (X icon)**: Instantly remove videos from Watch Later without opening the 3-dot menu
+   - **Remove button (X icon)**: Instantly remove videos from playlists without opening the 3-dot menu
    - **Save to Playlist button**: Quick access to save videos to other playlists
+   - Icons appear next to each video in playlist views
    - No more clicking through menus for common actions

 ## Features

 - **Seamless Integration**: Works with YouTube's existing interface
-- **Keyboard Shortcuts**: Supports YouTube's native keyboard shortcuts
-- **Dynamic Updates**: Automatically adapts to YouTube's interface changes
+- **Dynamic Updates**: Automatically adapts to YouTube's interface changes and navigation
 - **Performance Optimized**: Lightweight and doesn't slow down YouTube
+- **Smart Detection**: Automatically detects page changes and video player updates
+- **Cross-Page Support**: Works on video pages, playlist pages, and YouTube Shorts

 ## Installation